Titanic Vs Oasis of the Seas

 In 1912 the Average American earned $300 per year.

-Oasis is designed for the masses and the cabins are all significantly cheaper (given modern income levels) than those on-board the Titanic.
-You can also have a balcony too!
+Oasis is designed for the masses and the cabins (sorry ‘staterooms’) are all significantly cheaper (given modern income levels) than those on-board the Titanic.
+You can also have a cabin with a private balcony too on-board Oasis, there are hundreds!

-However, the Titanic wins this competition with the quality of her internal décor for the first and second classes.
+However, the Titanic wins this competition with the quality and tastefulness of her internal décor for the first and second classes.
 No expense was spared.
-Titanic had much tasteful fine wooden panelling, hand carved mouldings and ornaments, many of which were gilded.
-She had the finest china, furniture, high quality soft furnishings and not forgetting the beautiful oak ‘grand Staircase’.
-In contrast, although ’Oasis’ is internally very attractive, some of her décor is more like Las Vegas in places!
+Titanic had much fine wooden panelling, hand carved mouldings and ornaments, many of which were gilded.
+She had the finest china, furniture, high quality soft furnishings, not forgetting the beautiful oak ‘grand Staircase’.
+In contrast, although ‘Oasis’ is attractive internally, and probably pretty expensive, her décor resembles Las Vegas in places.